andrewwebber/couchbase-array/README.md

 ## Production setup

 In production the docker arguments simply change to use **--net="host"**
+- When a container starts it will rebalance of a master node
+- When a container stop it will failover/remove its self from the cluster

 Below is an example systemd service unit